Frequently Asked Questions

 How much does Behold cost?

-Behold is a BUY ONCE WITH FREE UPGRADES FOREVER product.
+Behold costs $40 US.
+This is a BUY ONCE WITH FREE UPGRADES FOREVER purchase.
 I won't go through the shenanigans that other software does by making you pay to upgrade all the time.
 I want you, as a user of Behold to remain a user of Behold and to always have the latest version available to work with.
-(Besides, that way I'll only have one version to maintain, which will be easier on me :-) The price of the product will go up over time for new purchasers, so buying a license early is to your advantage.
-I will price it at least at $40 US for version 1.0, and it may get to a final price close to $60 when version 2.0 is completed.
-But I have an early-bird discount for those of you lucky enough to have already discovered it (as I am not advertising it yet).
-While it is still early beta, you should Buy Behold Now for only $20.
+Besides, that way I'll only have one version to maintain, which will be easier on me :-) The price of Behold will probably go up for new purchasers when version 2.0 is released.

 Can Behold work with different languages?

-Starting with the beta version, Behold includes Unicode.
+Behold uses Unicode.
 This means it will display any character in any character set, given the right font.
 Unicode is not limited to notes or special fields.
 It is everywhere, including names, tags, and even the program itself.
 Once version 2 comes along, you'll be able to add text in any language mixing them as you see fit, for example including people's names in both English and in their native language, even right on the same line.

 The text that Behold displays for each GEDCOM tag can be changed on the Tag page of the Organize window.
 And every other word that Behold writes to the Everything Report can be changed on the Report page.
-So with users help (since I am not proficient in non-computer languages other than English), I'll build up default language files for Behold that will be included with each release and/or downloadable from the Behold website.
-If anyone wants to volunteer to help with this, please .
+With users help (since I am not proficient in non-computer languages other than English), I'm building a collection of language translation files for Behold that I'm making available for free on the Behold Download Page.

 What do you plan to do with photos?

 Hopefully your genealogy program exports links to photos into its GEDCOM.
-If so, then Version 1 should be able to display thumbnails of these photos, links to the full-size photos, with any information you have in your GEDCOM file about those photos.
-Later, after version 2 is out, I would like to add some powerful features to help you document your photos properly.
+If so, then Version 1 should include links to the photos, with any information you have in your GEDCOM file about those photos.
+Later, after version 2 is out, I would like to include thumbnails of the photos in Behold's everything report, add some powerful features to help you document your photos properly.

 Do you plan to include in Behold any of the popular reports that other genealogy programs offer, like ancestor, descendant, and ahnentafel reports?